The algebraic boundary of the sonc cone: Sonc-supports

 \begin{definition} The \struc{\emph{singular part}} of a sonc-support $R(f)$ is the set

 The \struc{\emph{regular part}} of the sonc-support $\ssp(f)$ is the complement $\mosp(f) = \ssp(f) \setminus \smsp(f)$. \end{definition}

-That is, by Lemma \ref{lem:CircuitSoncDecomposition}, the singular part $S(f)$ consists of all simplicial circuits $\bc$ such that any exponential sum supported on $\bc$ appearing in a sonc-decomposition of $f$ is singular.
+By Lemma \ref{lem:CircuitSoncDecomposition}, the singular part $S(f)$ consists of all simplicial circuits $c \in R(f)$ such that any exponential sum supported on $c$ appearing in a sonc-decomposition of $f$ is singular.
+For example, in case of the Motzkin polynomial, the sonc-support consists only of a singular part, namely the Motzkin circuit; the regular part is empty.
+Notice that the Motzkin polynomial is contained in the boundary of the sonc-cone (and the nonnegativity cone).
 The intuition behind the following proposition is that the boundary of the sonc-cone is characterized by that $S(f) \neq \varnothing$.

 \begin{prop} An exponential sum $f \in \R^A$ lies in the interior of the sonc-cone $\Splus_A$ if and only if $R(f) = A \cup C$. \end{prop}

 \begin{proof} For each $\br \in A \cup C$, fix an agiform (or a monomial) $g_{\br} \in \R^{\br}$.
 Since the sonc-cone is full-dimensional, if $f$ belongs to the interior of $\Splus_A$, then so does the exponential sum